 - Large windows and sliding glass doors – connecting indoors and outdoor spaces

 - Vaulted ceilings in main living spaces, can also be in bedrooms

 In 2019 we were hired to design and remodel an entire 3000sf single-story home built in the late 1950s in Upper Arlington, OH.
 Our clients requested an open concept floor plan with vaulted ceilings and modern finishes.
 After several months of design, planning and estimating, the decision was made to tear off the roof and demo all of the walls so only the basement and foundation remained of the original home.

 The result is a contemporary California-style ranch home customized to a family of four’s busy lifestyle.
 In October of 2020 this home was featured on the NARI of Central Ohio’s Fall Home tour.

-Click here to view more photos of this amazing project on Houzz.
+Click here to take a check out the before & after transformation of this amazing project on our YouTube channel!